28 July 2025

 After last year's success, Kids Helpline’s Largest Anti-Bullying Lesson is returning to classrooms across the country in August!

-This free, live-streamed event sees our counsellors join students virtually to share practical strategies to recognise, respond to, and recover from bullying.
+This free event sees our counsellors join students virtually to share practical strategies to recognise, respond to, and recover from bullying.
 It’s all about empowering young people with the tools to stand strong and stand together.

 Want to help?

-Right now, we’re inviting both primary and high school teachers across Australia to register their class, grade, or school.
+Right now, we’re inviting both primary and high school teachers across Australia to register their class, grade, or school and watch the recording.

-• Share the event with a teacher, parent, or school you know.
+- Share the recording with a teacher, parent, or school you know.

 Tips for parents and supporters: what really helps